SirDancealot/Blue-Prince-Notes/Puzzles/Chess/Chess.md

 - Bishop: Gain 30 [[Gold]] when entering the [[Chapel]] for the first time once a day instead of loosing 1
 - Rook: Redraft up to 4 times in the 4 corners of the manor

+when "Casteling" ie swapping from King to Rook a secret room opens up [[Unknown Grave]]

 Rooms with [[Pawn]]:
 - [[Bedroom]]
 - [[Parlor]]